 Pesticide product authorisations may be reviewed, amended, suspended or revoked at any time.
 A number of pesticides have been withdrawn from use.
-It is an offence to use a pesticide no longer authorised.
-To check if a pesticide product is still authorised, take a note of the MAPP number from the label, then go to https://secure.pesticides.gov.uk/pestreg/ProdSearch.asp.
+Once sale of the pesticide has ended, there is generally a useup period.
+As it is an offence to use a pesticide no longer authorised, it is advisable to use up any pesticides under revocation before the end of this period.
+To check if a pesticide product is still authorised, or is under revocation, take a note of the MAPP number from the label, then go to https://secure.pesticides.gov.uk/pestreg/ProdSearch.asp.